%1$s

 How do the elderly get affected by sepsis?

 ‘Elderly or older persons’ are at higher risk for developing sepsis due to a weakened immune system.
-Further, the organ dysfunction and organ failure are relatively at a rapid pace in the elderly as compared to young individuals.
-The time between the sepsis and presentation of symptoms of complications is less, thus leading to high mortality.
+Further, organ dysfunction and organ failure are occurring at a relatively rapid pace in the elderly as compared to young individuals.
+The time between sepsis and the presentation of symptoms of complications is shorter, thus leading to high mortality.
 Elderly or older persons are more prone to chronic diseases such as diabetes and hypertension, which is one of the risk factors for getting sepsis.

 Is sepsis contagious?
 Can a person suffering from sepsis spread it to others?

-Sepsis is a severe blood infection but is not contagious.
+Sepsis is a severe blood infection that is not contagious.
 It means that a person suffering from sepsis cannot transfer it to another person.
-Sepsis is a condition, the severity of which varies from person to person depending upon the immune system and associated risk factors.
-Sepsis itself is not contagious but since certain sepsis-causing types of bacteria, viruses, and occasionally, fungi and parasites called pathogens may be transferred.
+Sepsis is a condition whose severity varies from person to person depending on the immune system and associated risk factors.
+Sepsis itself is not contagious, but certain sepsis-causing types of bacteria, viruses, and, occasionally, fungi and parasites called pathogens may be transferred.
 The transfer of the causative organism may or may not cause sepsis in the other person.

 Consult Our Experts Now